esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 #### Transient databases

 Mnesia will run on the same nodes as MongooseIM.
-Corolaary: each MongooseIM node host has a Mnesia node.
+Corollary: each MongooseIM node host has a Mnesia node.

 Redis will be a separate cluster, not using the same nodes as MongooseIM.